-Those who choose to work without the aid of a designer must be able to make an accurate cabinet installation plan.
+Those who choose to work without the aid of a designer must be able to create an accurate cabinet installation plan.
 Design software helps homeowners visualize the plan and make the best decisions for using their existing space.
 A simple Internet search can provide a number of inexpensive or free kitchen design tools.

 Even with the aid of kitchen-design software, planning a kitchen will only be successful if your measurements are precise and you take organization into consideration.
 Measure all walls and appliances.
 Don't forget to allow for opening the dishwasher, oven and refrigerator doors.
 Measure any windows and entryways as well.

 Cabinets are a big investment and account for around 40 percent of most kitchen remodels.
 The price for kitchen cabinets, not including countertops and installation, ranges from $4,000 to $20,000, depending on whether you're getting stock, semi-custom or custom-made cabinets.
-However, if you are handy, you can buy ready to assemble (RTA) cabinets to save some money.
+However, if you're handy, you can buy ready to assemble (RTA) cabinets to save some money.
 RTA cabinets from IKEA range from about $100 to $400 per cabinet.